ATN Movies

 ATN Movies is a Canadian Category B Hindi language specialty channel owned by Asian Television Network (ATN).

 ATN Movies is a Bollywood film channel with a focus on family-oriented films.
 It airs blockbusters, modern classics and contemporary cinema all sourced from various movie studios as well as locally produced Canadian content.
+As of April 2024, it airs programming from popular Hindi film channel Star Gold.

 History

 In April 2005, ATN was granted approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a television channel called ATN – Hindi Movie Channel Two, described as "a national ethnic Category 2 pay television programming undertaking devoted entirely to movies presented in the Hindi language."

 The channel launched on October 19, 2005 as ATN Zee Cinema.

 In 2011, ATN Zee Cinema unveiled a new logo and on-screen graphics to fall in line with its counterpart in India.

 On July 25, 2012, ATN Zee Cinema was re-branded ATN Movies OK due to the loss of programming rights for Zee Cinema.

 On September 25, 2012, ATN Movies OK's broadcasting license to operate as a pay service was revoked at ATN's request.

 In October 2017, ATN Movies OK was renamed ATN Movies due to the loss of programming rights from Movies OK.

+In April 2024, ATN Movies now airs programming from Star Gold.